ComputingScienceCuriosity/WPFluent/README.md

 # WPFluent
-Fluent Design using WPF (Sample with Fluent Splash Screen and Fluent Window).
+Fluent Design using WPF (Sample with Fluent Splash Screen and Fluent Window with Acrylic effect).